benscobie/student-loan-repayment-calculator/README.md

 A UK student loan repayment calculator which supports multiple plans.

-This project is a work in progress and the calculations may not be 100% correct, this calculator does not constitute financial advice.
+This calculator does not constitute financial advice and the calculations aren't guaranteed to be 100% correct, always do your own research.

-An up-to-date live version of this application can be found at the following URL: https://student-loan-repayment-calculator.benscobie.com/
+The application can be found here: https://studentloanrepaymentcalc.co.uk/

 ## Getting Started